DPDK/dpdk/doc/guides/nics/mlx5.rst

   - Supports the 'set' and 'add' operations for ``RTE_FLOW_ACTION_TYPE_MODIFY_FIELD`` action.
   - Modification of an arbitrary place in a packet via the special ``RTE_FLOW_FIELD_START`` Field ID is not supported.
-  - Modification of the MPLS header is supported only in HWS and only to copy from, the encapsulation level is always 0.
   - Modify field action using ``RTE_FLOW_FIELD_RANDOM`` is not supported.
   - Modification of the 802.1Q tag is not supported.
   - Modification of VXLAN network or GENEVE network ID is supported only for HW steering.